antonis00/UrlShortener/README.md

 ## How to run the application

 Prerequisites: Docker (with docker compose)
+1. Clone the project locally
-1. Copy the provided .env file, containing the environment variables, to the same directory as the docker-compose.yml file.
+2. Copy the provided .env file to the UrlShortener directory (which contains docker-compose.yml file).
-2. In this directory run the command: docker compose up.
+3. In the same directory run the command: docker compose up.

 ## How to use web API